autonity/docs.autonity.org/content/docs/_index.md

 ### Autonity protocol and platform

-- See [Autonity](/autonity/) for key concepts of the Autonity protocol and tokenomics, technical architecture of the platform, and available networks.
+- See [Concepts](/concepts/) for key concepts of the Autonity protocol and tokenomics, technical architecture of the platform, and available networks.

 ### Usage

+- See the user-oriented guides for how to use the system:

+  - [Account Holders](/account-holders/) for how to set up an account on the network: set up the aut CLI command-line tool, create and fund accounts, submit transactions.

+  - [Staking](/delegators/) for how to delegate stake in Autonity's liquid staking model: bond and unbond stake to validators, claim staking rewards, and transfer Liquid Newton.

-- See [How to's](/howto/) for client installation, running and connecting to an Autonity Network, and examples for submitting transactions and calls to Autonity.
+  - [Node Operators](/node-operators/) for how to install and run the Autonity Go Client, connect to an Autonity Network, and setup node monitoring.

+  - [Validators](/validators/) for how to operate your node as a validator node: registering, pausing and reactivating valdiator operations, and setting your validator commission rate.

-- See [Networks](/networks/) for publicly accessible Autonity Networks.
+- See [Networks](/networks/) for publicly accessible Autonity Networks you can connect your node to.

 ### Reference